BrianSeong99/agglayer-docs/docs/agglayer/core-concepts/pessimistic-proof/data-structures.md

 ### Usage

 All outbound transactions from a chain are represented in a `BridgeExit` vector during pessimistic proof generation.
+Each `BridgeExit` contains complete transaction information needed to validate that the chain has sufficient balance for the outbound transfer and to update the Local Exit Tree with the new transaction commitment.

 ## Imported Bridge Exits